Data-and-Trust-Alliance/DPS/specification.md

 - Faster data acquisition timeline and speed to market
   - The absence of proprietary data restrictions and clear licensing terms sped up ProForma’s data acquisition process and ability to develop AI capabilities.
 - Increased compliance and integrity
-  - The ability to assess dataset compliance with the latest Data Provenance Standard, including versioning and unique identifiers meant that the initial assessment of fit-for-use could be performed by an automated system and passed to a human for deeper review.
+  - The ability to assess dataset compliance with the latest Data Provenance Standards, including versioning and unique identifiers meant that the initial assessment of fit-for-use could be performed by an automated system and passed to a human for deeper review.
   - The dataset lineage, original sources, and PETs allowed ProForma to quickly gauge the level of pre-processing necessary to comply with data privacy requirements.
   - The data collection, processing and storage information further helped meet data privacy requirements and mitigate legal and reputational risks associated with GDPR and the EU AI Act.